andlo/mycroft-skills-list-gitbook/skills/kde-kate-control.AIIX.md

 ---
-description: Installation of skill:
+description: Installation of skill
 ---

 ### _kde-kate-control.AIIX_
 ## Description:
-Installation of skill:
+Installation of skill

-Download or Clone Git run: git clone  inside optmycroftskills Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder. "kde-kate-control".
+Download or Clone Git run git clone  inside optmycroftskills Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder. "kde-kate-control".
 Clone does not require this step Copy the kde-kate-control folder to optmycroftskills folder

-Installation of requirements:
+Installation of requirements
-Fedora:
+Fedora

 sudo dnf install dbus-python
-From terminal: cp -R usrlib64python2.7site-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
+From terminal cp -R usrlib64python2.7site-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
-From terminal: cp usrlib64python2.7site-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
+From terminal cp usrlib64python2.7site-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-Ubuntu  KDE Neon:
+Ubuntu  KDE Neon

 sudo apt install python-dbus
-From terminal: cp -R usrlibpython2.7dist-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
+From terminal cp -R usrlibpython2.7dist-packagesdbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-From terminal: cp usrlibpython2.7dist-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages
+From terminal cp usrlibpython2.7dist-packages_dbus* home$USER.virtualenvsmycroftlibpython2.7site-packages

-For other distributions:
+For other distributions

 Python Dbus package is required and copying the Python Dbus folder and lib from your system python install over to home$USER.virtualenvsmycroftlibpython2.7site-packages.